If you love sports, you need to check out FuboTV.

 FuboTV can be watched on your computer, iOS or Android devices, Amazon Fire TV, Chromecast, and Roku devices.
 Users can watch on up to two devices simultaneously, so if the parents want to look at a movie in one room while the kids watch a program in the other, you’re set.

 Computer users can stream via FuboTVs web viewer, while the rest of us need to download an app.
-FuboTV works about the same on each device, though the Roku app can be frustratingly slow at times.
+FuboTV works about the same on each device.
+The Roku app used to be frustratingly slow at times, but a recent update has fixed the problem.
 Still, provided you have a strong enough internet connection, FuboTV streams at 1080p HD.
 The service recommends at least 200mb down for best performance, but I tested it on a 100mb connection with no problems.

 Over 20 of FuboTV’s Premiere channels focus on sports, though you won’t find ESPN among the offerings.
 That’s a big bite of missing content for fans of football and basketball, not to mention ESPN’s commentary, but at least you still get the NFL Network.

 FuboTV’s more traditional channels are a hodgepodge of hits and odd exceptions.
-You get Bravo, FX, FXX, Nat Geo, USA, MSNBC, Fox News, SyFy, Food Network, Travel Channel, History, and other major cable options.
+You get Bravo, FX/FXX/FXM, Nat Geo, USA, SyFy, Bravo, History, and other major cable options.
 If you love a favorite show, you’re not going to miss much, unless it’s on a Viacom channel.
 Viacom properties like MTV, Comedy Central, and VH1 aren’t included, so you’ll have to find another source for South Park and Love & Hip Hop.

-Première also gives subscribers a handful of incredible, but lesser-known channels that might be a pleasant surprise for new viewers.
-Chiller, for example, specializes in thrillers, regularly showing horror classics you’ll never catch on Netflix.
+Première also gives subscribers a handful of incredible but lesser-known channels that might be a pleasant surprise for new viewers.
+IFC serves up a mix of high-quality original TV shows like Portlandia, along with cutting-edge movies.
 El Rey Network is similarly focused on action, exploitation, and wrestling (imagine if Spike TV was curated by a filmmaker like Robert Rodriguez).
-Fusion fills the pop culture gap MTV leaves behind, while Universal Kids softens the blow of missing Nickelodeon
+Fusion fills the pop culture gap MTV leaves behind while Universal Kids softens the blow of missing Nickelodeon.

 Fubo Latino and Fubo Portugues are more expensive than Premier, especially when you consider one comes with 70-plus channels and the others come with 13 and five channels, respectively.
 The difference is these two packages offer channels that aren’t easy to find on internet streaming options.